Kandahar

-Kandahar is one of the most culturally significant cities of the Pashtuns and has been their traditional seat of power for more than 300 years.
-It is a major trading center for sheep, wool, cotton, silk, felt, food grains, fresh and dried fruit, and tobacco.
-The region produces fine fruits, especially pomegranates and grapes, and the city has plants for canning, drying, and packing fruit, and is a major source of marijuana and hashish.
+Kandahar is one of the most culturally significant cities of the Pashtun community and has been their traditional seat of power for more than 300 years.
+It is a major trading center for fresh and dried fruit, including food grains, sheep, wool, cotton, silk, and felt.
+The region produces fine fruits, especially pomegranates and grapes, and the city has plants for canning, drying, and packing fruits.
+Kandahar continues to experience violence, with numerous armed clashes, bombings, and attacks that harm civilians.